 Initially, corpses were placed in mass graves in Camp III.
 In the late autumn of 1942, the bodies began to be incinerated on special grills made from rail tracks.

-About 170,000 Jews were killed in the death camp in Sobibór.
+180,000 Jews were killed in the death camp in Sobibór.
 Among the victims, there were also few Romanies.
 Polish Jews constituted over a half of the victims.
 The others were citizens of various Reich-occupied European countries.
 Names of the victims from the western Europe were written down in the transportion lists, however, the names of Polish and Belarussian Jews deported to Sobibór were not enlisted.

 In July 1943, Heinrich Himmler took a decision to transform the death camp in Sobibór into a concentraton camp.
 Some prisoners from Sobibór were appointed to the task and consequently started construction works related to Camp IV.